 Current guidelines for alcohol consumption are no more than 14 units of alcohol per week for both men and women.
 This equates to around six pints of beer, six glasses of wine or six double gin and tonics.
-It is also recommended that you don’t ‘save up’ these units for one or two days, but instead spread them over three or more days.
+It is also recommended that you don’t ‘save up’ these units for one or two days, but instead spread them over the week.
 Pregnant women are also advised not to drink alcohol.
 Find out more from the NHS here.

 |Drink (average ABV)||Measure||Calories (kcal)||Units|